Table of Contents

 Also located not too far off Bayshore Boulevard is a unique shopping plaza with plenty of outdoor dining restaurants, health/wellness, and many other shops.
 One of my favorite taco places, Bartaco is located in Hyde Park Village.

-No other place besides Key West, FL have I seen chickens roaming the city streets.
-This unique city is known for its old cigar factories from another era.
+No other place besides Key West, FL have I seen chickens roaming the city streets other than Ybor City.
+This colorful and unique city is known for its old cigar factories from another era.
 Check out the boutiques and vintage shops on 7th Avenue, which also hosts several Cuban and Latin American eateries.

 Tampa Riverwalk to Armature Works

-This is a long 3-mile walk along the Hillsborough River which connects as well to the Channelside District.
+This is a long 3-mile walk on the Tampa Riverwalk to Amature Works along the Hillsborough River, which is worth doing at least once.
+Just don’t try it with heels on like I did!
+This paved walking path connects as well to the Channelside District.
 Both are known for their restaurants and are located in the heart of downtown Tampa.
 You can certainly walk or drive to both locations, but it’s also a lot of fun by water taxi or bring your own boat.

-For those of you that love to shop, this would be a worthy stop.
+For those of you that love to shop, International Plaza would be a worthy stop.
 They also have one of the best outdoor dining strips attached to the mall.
 It is also located within a few minutes from Tampa International Airport and the Raymond James Stadium (Tampa Bay Bucs).

-If you’re looking for a theme park experience in Tampa, they have it covered with fast rollercoaster rides and kids’ rides, a zoo, and a beautiful botanical garden.
+If you’re looking for a theme park experience in Tampa, Busch Gardens has it covered with fast rollercoaster rides, kids’ rides, a zoo, and a beautiful botanical garden.

 If you are looking for an amazing animal experience, especially with younger kids and toddlers, you must check out ZooTampa at Lowry Park.
 In addition to being one of the best zoos in the US, they have multiple rides, a splash pad, a petting zoo, plus more!